Environment, Energy and Infrastructure

 In March 2016, MHBK arranged project financing for the concession of Kansai International Airport and Osaka International Airport, the largest airport privatization concession in Japan.

-The project financing entails syndicated loans totaling approximately 190 billion yen provided to Kansai airports, which was established by ORIX Corporation and France–based VINCI Airports S.A.S., as well as other investors.
+The project financing entails syndicated loans totaling approximately JPY190 billion provided to Kansai airports, which was established by ORIX Corporation and France–based VINCI Airports S.A.S., as well as other investors.
 MHBK and Sumitomo Mitsui Banking Corporation are the Lead Arrangers and Bookrunners in the deal.
 The project financing is a first in Japan for a concession operation, and the largest–ever project financing deal completed in Japan.

 PPP/PFI Advisory Services

 As a pioneer in the PFI business in Japan, MHRI has a track record of completing more than 400 research and advisory projects for the public sector (i.e., for national and regional public entities).

 Over the past few years, MHRI has been strengthening its role as a bridge between the public and private sectors, advancing PPP/PFI projects in accordance with the nature of the operation and expanding the infrastructure PPP market, centered on projects for airports, seaports, and waterworks infrastructure.